PanosKatsaras/ASP.NETCore-Quiz/README.md

 Open the project in Visual Studio 2022

 Create a new file named appsettings.local.json (or any suitable name) in the project root.
-This file will contain local configurations including the database connection string.
+This file will contain local configurations including the database connection string as "DefaultConnection".

-Open SQL Server Management Studio (SSMS) or use SQL Server Object Explorer in Visual Studio 2022.

-Connect to the LocalDB instance (usually (LocalDB)\MSSQLLocalDB).

-Use the "Attach Database" option to create or attach a .mdf file to the LocalDB instance.

-Open appsettings.local.json in a text editor.

-Add the database connection string in JSON format.

-Identify where the application reads the configuration settings.

-Modify the code to load configurations from appsettings.local.json or use environment variables if applicable.

 Build and run the ASP.NET project in Visual Studio or using command-line tools.